ietf-tools/.github/CODE_OF_CONDUCT.md

 ## Note

 To be clear, this code applies only to interaction with the https://github.com/ietf-tools/ organization and the repositories it contains.
-Other IETF related gitub repositories and organizations will have their own code of conduct as appropriate.
+Other IETF related GitHub repositories and organizations will have their own code of conduct as appropriate.

 [homepage]: https://www.contributor-covenant.org
 [v2.1]: https://www.contributor-covenant.org/version/2/1/code_of_conduct.html